Bob Sapp

-Robert Malcolm Sapp (born September 22, 1973) is an American mixed martial artist, kickboxer, professional wrestler, actor, and former American football player.
+Robert Malcolm Sapp (born September 22, 1973) is an American mixed martial artist, kickboxer, professional wrestler, actor, and former football player.
 He is currently under contract with Rizin Fighting Federation.
 Sapp has a combined fight record of 24–39–1, mostly fighting in Japan.
 He is well known in Japan, where he has appeared in numerous commercials, television programs, and various other media, and has released a music CD, Sapp Time.
 He is known there as a gaijin tarento (foreign-born talent).
 He is currently working sporadically for various MMA promotions in the U.S., Japan, and Europe.

 Sapp played college football as a guard for the Washington Huskies with whom he won the Morris Trophy.
-He was drafted in the third round of the 1997 NFL draft by the Chicago Bears with whom he played for one season seeing no game action before playing with the Minnesota Vikings for another two seasons, only playing in one game.
+He was selected in the third round of the 1997 NFL draft by the Chicago Bears with whom he played for one season seeing no game action before playing with the Minnesota Vikings for another two seasons, only playing in one game.
 He later began a career in professional wrestling before branching out into mixed martial arts and kickboxing, where he initially enjoyed significant success and popularity before eventually developing a reputation as a tomato can.

 American football career

 Sapp began his athletic career in high school playing football at Mitchell High School in Colorado Springs, Colorado.
 He received a football scholarship to the University of Washington, where he won the Morris Award in 1996.
 He took part in "The Whammy in Miami", the Washington Huskies' upset win over the Miami Hurricanes that broke the latter's 58 game home winning streak.

-Sapp was drafted by the Chicago Bears in the third round (69th overall) of the 1997 NFL Draft.
+Sapp was drafted by the Chicago Bears in the third round (69th overall) of the 1997 NFL draft.
 He signed with the Minnesota Vikings after being released by the Bears.
-However, his career took a hit after he was suspended by the NFL in 1998 for alleged steroid abuse.
+However, his career took a hit after he was suspended by the NFL in 1998 for steroid abuse.
 He spent two seasons with the Vikings and only played in one game.
+He is considered to be one of the worst picks of the NFL drafts.

 Afterwards, Sapp was left in poverty after being defrauded by his economic advisor, and resorted to working at a funeral home moving coffins to make a living.
 He eventually decided to pursue a career in professional wrestling on the advice of his friend Mike Morris, who saw a chance for Sapp on it.